 You will also use more electricity than with other pools since you have to run your filter 8-10 hours a day.

 A concrete pool needs to be resurfaced more regularly, about every seven years, which can cost $5k-$15k, again depending on the pool and the contractor.

 - Fiberglass pools are quick to install and easy to maintain but have limited options.

-The liner needs to be replaced every 5-7 years or if it is damaged, leading to minimal warranties and low resale value.
+The liner needs to be replaced every 5 to 7 years, or if it is damaged, leading to minimal warranties & low resale value.